Clock Skew Compensation Algorithm Immune to Floating-Point Precision Loss: Clock Skew Compensation based on Bresenham's Algorithm

 Lemma~\ref{lem:td_boundedness} shows that $\td_{i}$ is bounded. \begin{lemma} $\td_{i}$ satisfies the following inequality:

 \end{lemma} \begin{IEEEproof} See Appendix~\ref{sec:proof-lemma-1}. \end{IEEEproof}

-Unlike the line drawing, the skew compensation in our case does not need all the intermediate points between the origin and the point under consideration; we need only the $y$ coordinate of a point given its $x$ coordinate (e.g., $j$ given $i$ in Fig.~\ref{fig:clock_skew_compensation}), where $x$ coordinate is the hardware clock $T$ for an event or a measurement at the sensor node and $y$ coordinate is its corresponding logical clock $\hat{t}(T)$.
+Unlike the line drawing, the skew compensation in our case does not need all the intermediate points between the origin and the point under consideration; we need only the $y$ coordinate of a point given its $x$ coordinate (e.g., $j$ given $i$ in Fig.~\ref{fig:clock_skew_compensation}), where $x$ coordinate is the increment of the hardware clock and $y$ coordinate is its skew-compensated increment for the logical clock $\hat{t}(T)$.
 Therefore, we cannot use Bresenham's original algorithm as it is, especially when $D$ and $A$ are large and there are sparse events/measurements.

 To extend Bresenham's algorithm for skew compensation, let's consider the example shown in Fig.~\ref{fig:possible_paths}, where the only valid path from $(0,0)$ to $(6,4)$ according to Bresenham's algorithm is indicated by black arrows while alternative paths are by gray arrows.